-3.5.13 Port S
+3.6.10 Port S

 Port S is the 8-bit interface to the standard serial interface consisting of the two serial communications interfaces (SCI1 and SCI0) and the serial peripheral interface (SPI) subsystems.
-Port S pins are available for general-purpose I/O when standard serial functions are not enabled.
+Port S pins are available for general-purpose parallel I/O when standard serial functions are not enabled.

 Port S pins serve several functions depending on the various internal control registers.
-If WOMS bit in the SC0CR1register is set, the P-channel drivers of the output buffers are disabled (wire-or mode) for pins 0 through 3.
-If SWOM bit in the SP0CR1 register is set, the P-channel drivers of the output buffers are disabled (wire-or mode) for pins 4 through 7.
-The open drain control affects both the serial and the general-purpose outputs.
-If the RDPS bit in the SP0CR2 register is set, Port S pin drive capabilities are reduced.
-If PUPS bit in the SP0CR2 register is set, a pull-up device is activated for each port S pin programmed as a general purpose input.
-If the pin is programmed as a general-purpose output, the pull-up is disconnected from the pin regardless of the state of PUPS bit.
+If WOMS bit in the SC0CR1register is set, the P-channel drivers of the output buffers are disabled for bits 0 through 1 for the SCSI1 (2 through 3 for the SCI0).
+If SWOM bit in the SP0CR1 register is set, the P-channel drivers of the output buffers are disabled for bits 4 through 7 (wire-ORed mode).
+The open drain control effects to both the serial and the general-purpose outputs.
+If the RDPSx bits in the PURDS register are set, the appropriate Port S pin drive capabilities are reduced.
+If PUPSx bits in the PURDS register are set, the appropriate are set, the appropriate pull-up device is connected to each port S pin which is programmed as a general-purpose output.
+If the pin is programmed as a general-purpose output, the pull-up is disconnected from the pin regardless of the state of the individual PUPSx bits.
 See Multiple Serial Interface.

-3.5.14 Port T
+3.6.11 Port T